ColdGrub1384/ShortWebCore/README.md

 # ShortWebCore

-This iOS library lets you running automations on Web Views.
+This iOS library lets you run automations on Web Views.

 ## Example